 - Prior to registration, meet with your academic advisor to learn about the course(s) you wish to register for.

-- After priority registration meet with the course instructor(s) to discuss the nature, format, requirements of the course, and any required text(s).
+- After registration meet with the course instructor(s) to discuss the nature, format, requirements of the course, and any required text(s).

 - If members, check with Learning Ally and Bookshare to see if the required text(s) are already available.
 If not, continue through the steps below.

 To request an accessible textbook(s):

 Step One - For first time request only, have alternate formats as an approved accommodation by a accommodation specialist.

-Step Two - For first time request only, meet with Clay Yarbrough for training and account setup for online system.
+Step Two - For first time request only, schedule a meeting with your Accommodation Specialist for training and account setup for online system.

-Step Three - Schedule an appointment with the Clay Yarbrough to request your textbooks in an alternate format.
+Step Three - Request your textbooks in an alternate format from your Accommodation Specialist.

 Step Four - Provide proof of purchase to the Office of Accessibility for each book requested to be converted.
 This can be shown at the reception desk or directly to your Accommodation Specialist.

-Step Five - Provide the course syllabus to the Clay Yarbrough for each book requested.
+Step Five - Provide the course syllabus to your Accommodation Specialist for each book requested.